act65/masters-thesis/notes/invariant/notes.md

 What is the geometry of this?
-- Have the Q values being pulled towards their true values by the tradtional TD error, or similar.
+- Have the Q values being pulled towards their true values by the traditional TD error, or similar.
 - Have 'similar' state-actions being pulled together.
   - In the case the $\chi$ is based on Q values.
 This would mean a kind of density based attractive force!?
   - Higher density positions are more attractive.